 As President of the University of La Verne, it is my pleasure to welcome you and say how delighted I am that you are reviewing our catalog.
-This publication will furnish you with essential information about our university and its outstanding academic offerings as well as numerous activities and opportunities outside the classroom.
-It is important for us that you have a "whole education."
+This publication will furnish you with essential information about our university and its outstanding academic offerings as well as innumerable and exciting activities and opportunities outside the classroom.
+It is important for us that every student at La Verne has a "whole education."

-Since its founding in 1891, La Verne has provided a responsive, values-based education to all its students.
-Whether you are a recent high school graduate, a transfer student, someone seeking an advanced degree or an adult learner, you are a valued member of our university community.
-Our faculty are committed to providing outstanding academic instruction, facilitated by a staff that supports scholastic and personal growth.
+Since its founding in 1891, La Verne has provided a responsive, values-based education to every student.
+You are a valued member of our university community, whether you are a recent high school graduate, a transfer student, someone seeking an advanced or graduate degree, or an adult learner.
+Every faculty and staff member is committed to providing outstanding academic instruction, scholastic and personal growth.

-At La Verne we promote achievement and engagement.
+At La Verne, we promote achievement and engagement.
 Just as learning is accomplished by asking questions and seeking solutions, genuine understanding comes through interaction, experience, and reflection.
-Our graduates take with them the ability to reason, the confidence to succeed and the aspiration to lead.
+La Verne graduates take with them the ability to reason, the confidence to succeed and the aspiration to lead.